-This guide breaks down what an intake form is, what it should include, how collection methods have evolved, and why more businesses are replacing static forms with AI that captures everything during the first phone call.
+This guide covers what intake forms should include, how collection methods compare, and why more businesses are replacing static forms with AI that captures everything during the first phone call.

 An intake form is a structured document or set of questions used to collect essential information from a new client, patient, or customer at the point of first contact.
 It captures details like name, contact information, service needs, and qualifying criteria so your team can deliver the right service without chasing missing information later.